A Journey Through the Eras of English Literature

 1. Old English Period (450–1066)

-An epic of valour and vengeance, Beowulf stands as the foundation of English poetic tradition—rich in myth and warrior ethos.
+An epic of valour and vengeance, Beowulf is the foundation of English poetic tradition.
+Its rhythm and imagery mirror the strength of ancient carvings and warrior songs – raw, timeless, and enduring.

 2. Middle English Period (1066–1500)